Herb Wallerstein: Death

 On the evening of September 27, 1985, Wallerstein went to the supermarket.
 When he returned, he and the family housekeeper, Mayra Melenez Lopez, an immigrant from El Salvador, had a struggle.
 According to Lopez, Wallerstein had assaulted her several times that night.
 Lopez claimed he had thrown ice cream in her face and pummeled her repeatedly, giving her a black eye.
 After that, Lopez arose from the kitchen floor and proceeded to hit Wallerstein in the head with a baseball bat.
 To cover up the slaying, Lopez and her boyfriend dragged Wallerstein's body to the boyfriend's car and drove two blocks.
 The car was then set ablaze and was discovered by firefighters on September 29.

 On November 26, 1985, Lopez was arrested and, on the 28th, arraigned on murder.
 According to Los Angeles Police Detective Joseph Diglio, Lopez was a suspect from the beginning of the investigation.
 Her arrest came after several personal objects of Wallerstein's, including his wallet, identification and credit cards, were found buried near the Wallerstein home.

 On December 11, 1985, a preliminary hearing for Lopez was held at the Van Nuys Municipal Court.
 Superior Court Judge James A. Albracht reduced Lopez's charge from murder to manslaughter ruling that "...the prosecution had presented insufficient evidence ... to show that Lopez had acted with premeditation and malice."

 Lopez's trial was held in July 1986.
 After two and a half days of deliberation, on July 16, a jury at the Van Nuys superior court found Lopez not guilty of voluntary and involuntary manslaughter and charges of arson in Wallerstein's death.
 Lopez then reportedly placed her head in the chest of her lawyer, Deputy Public Defender Mark Lessom and whispered "Thank you".

 Personal life

-Wallerstein's friends described him as "deeply religious Jew".
+Wallerstein's friends described him as a "deeply religious Jew".